dainiusjocas/vespa-networking-sandbox/notebooks/ip-vs-hostname.md

 One example would be when you want to generate `hosts.xml` and `services.xml` dynamically during deployment and your service discovery system only gives back IPs of Vespa nodes (e.g. [Consul](https://www.consul.io)).

 But does it work to use IPs instead of hostnames?
-Roll up your sleeves, make sure that Docker is set up, vespa CLI is installed and let's find out.
+Roll up your sleeves, make sure that Docker is set up, vespa CLI is installed, and let's find out.

-Demo app can be found [here](https://github.com/dainiusjocas/vespa-networking-sandbox).
+The demo application package can be found [here](https://github.com/dainiusjocas/vespa-networking-sandbox).

 ## Experiment

-As a base let's take the sample app from the [multinode HA](https://github.com/vespa-engine/sample-apps/tree/master/examples/operations/multinode-HA) project and modify it so that the Vespa deployment would have
+As a base, let's take the sample app from the [multinode HA](https://github.com/vespa-engine/sample-apps/tree/master/examples/operations/multinode-HA) project and modify it so that the Vespa deployment would have
 - 3 configservers (3 because each services node must include all the configserver hostnames),
 - 1 services nodes.